Of course, Chinese pen sellers don't call these pens by their Japanese name, but instead call them calligraphy or bent nib pens.

 Duke 551

-If you are familiar with this model, then you will notice that the black lacquer finish with image of Confucius and kanji script are missing from the cap.
-I sanded them off and polished the underlying brass surface.
+If you are familiar with this model, then you will notice that the black finish is missing from the cap.
+I sanded it off and polished the underlying brass surface.

 Below is a quick sketch I made with the Duke 551.
 It can get some very expressive lines.

-As wonderful as this pen is, I don't carry it around in my pocket because of the size and weight.
+As wonderful as this pen is, I don't carry it around in my pocket because of the size and weight, but it's fun to use at home.

 Duke Uranus 962